Embraer/FMA CBA 123 Vector: Development

 In mid-1989, the CBA 123 was branded as the "Time Machine".
 However, by the first quarter of 1990, the cooperative was sponsoring a competition to choose a new name for the CBA 123.
 The aircraft was named the "Vector" during ceremonies for its inaugural flight, which occurred on 18 July 1990 without incident.
 The official presentation on 30 July 1990 was attended by Brazil President Fernando Collor de Mello and Argentine President Carlos Menem.
 The CBA 123 now had 130 soft orders, mostly from U.S. companies.
 After 10 test flights and 30 flight hours, the Vector was flown from Brazil across the Atlantic Ocean to be presented at the Farnborough Air Show in early September 1990.
-By the fourth quarter of 1990, the aircraft had reached an estimated price of about USD$5 million, which was thought to be around USD$1 million more expensive than competing 19-seat turboprops.
+By the fourth quarter of 1990, the aircraft had reached an estimated price of about USD5 million, which was thought to be around USD1 million more expensive than competing 19-seat turboprops.
 But in November 1990, Embraer began cutting nearly 4,000 jobs from its 12,800-employee workforce, while announcing a one-year delay in CBA 123 program development.
 By this time, Embraer expected aircraft production to start in May 1993.
 The second Vector prototype made its initial flight in March 1991, as the cooperative attempted to make some equipment items optional instead of standard to reduce the aircraft price.
 The second prototype flew at the 1991 Paris Air Show in June, by which time the aircraft had accumulated 400 hours of flight testing.